They say that breakfast is the most important meal of the day. I tend to agree!

 Nuts: Walnuts, pistachios, peanuts, hazelnuts, almonds

-Sweeteners: Honey/honeycomb, apple sauce, halva, chocolate, cocoa powder, and sugar (vanilla, regular or raw).
+Sweeteners: Apple sauce, halva, dark chocolate, cocoa powder, and sugar (vanilla, regular or raw).

 Flavour Changers: Cinnamon, coconut, various jams (currently fig)